Columnists

 Write as often as you can and create a portfolio of your work to show potential employers.

-Join the National Society of Newspaper Columnists and other organizations to access training and networking resources, industry publications, and member-only job listings.
+Join the National Society of Newspaper Columnists and other organizations to access training and networking resources, industry publications, conferences, and member-only job listings.
+The society also offers information on its an annual column competition and a list of content syndicates on its Web site.

 Talk to columnists about their careers.
 Ask them for advice on entering the field.

-The American Society of Journalists and Authors (ASJA) offers a mentoring program for freelance writers.
-Visit http://asja.org/Associate-Benefits for more information.
-The ASJA also offers The ASJA Guide to Freelance Writing for a small fee.
+The American Society of Journalists and Authors (ASJA) offers an informal mentoring program for freelance writers.
+Visit https://www.asja.org/join-asja/benefits for more information.
+The society also offers ASJA Confidential, a blog that provides information about ASJA programs and articles about the business and art of nonfiction freelance writing.